 CLICK EMBLEM TO VISIT U.S.NCVA WEBSITE OR CLICK (HERE) TO VISIT U.S.NCVA YAHOO GROUP

-THE 2017 SPRING MINI-REUNION WILL BE HELD AT
+THE 2017 FALL MINI-REUNION WILL BE HELD AT

 Remember the Russian Sub dubbed the "Widow Maker" that many NCVA-NE